danielgtaylor/huma/docs/docs/features/schema-customization.md

 }
 ```

 The [`huma.Registry`](https://pkg.go.dev/github.com/danielgtaylor/huma/v2#Registry) is passed to you and can be used to get schemas or refs for any embedded structs.
 Here is an example, where we want to know if a field was omitted vs. null vs. a value when sent as part of a request body.
-First we start by defininig the custom generic struct:
+First we start by defining the custom generic struct:

 ```go title="code.go"
 // OmittableNullable is a field which can be omitted from the input,